FurongHuang/spectrallda-tensorspark/README.md

 ===========

-(b) Change the synthetic argument in line 58 of the [configuration](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/src/main/scala/LDATensorDecomposition/SpectralLDA.scala?at=master&fileviewer=file-view-default) to 0.
+* (2.2).
+Change the synthetic argument in line 58 of the [configuration](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/src/main/scala/LDATensorDecomposition/SpectralLDA.scala?at=master&fileviewer=file-view-default) to 0.